acdha/mountstatus/README.markdown

 MountStatusMonitor provides the missing notification piece and is a handy tool for anyone who uses imperfect storage.
-It's a simple daemon which periodically checks every mounted filesystem for failures and unlike most other monitoring tools MountStatusMonitor robustly handles every failure mode, even the ones which cause unrecoverable client hangs.
+It's a simple daemon which periodically checks every mounted filesystem for failures and, unlike most other monitoring tools, MountStatusMonitor robustly handles the various failure modes which result in a hang because it works by fork()ing a child process which attempts to list the contents of the mountpoint and will trigger an error if the child never returns.

 Normally it syslogs a message like this after running: